Domain owners (brands) publish brand assertions for domains via DNS.

 Implementing BIMI can appear challenging to some organizations.
 Here is a short checklist that should be reviewed before you attempt to implement BIMI:

-- Authenticate all of your emails with SPF, DKIM and DMARC
+- Authenticate all of your organization’s emails so that:

-- Where required obtain a Verified Mark Certificate (VMC) for those receivers that require it.
+- a Verified Mark Certificate (VMC) for those receivers that require it.

 For a more detailed instructions read the implementation guide.